GDL-Collaborators/incarnadine/README.md

 ![Gameplay Preview](preview.gif)

 ## What is This?
-The first project created through an open development collaboration among [Game Dev League](https://discordapp.com/invite/gamedev) members over the month of April.
+The first project created through an open development collaboration over the month of April.
+Anyone is free to join in by providing assets, submitting patches, or contributing to the discussion.

 [Join us on Discord!](https://discord.gg/XQbCY3)